-Top 7 Places to Go Sledding, Tubing & Build a Snowman in Truckee
+Top 8 Places to Go Sledding, Tubing & Build a Snowman in Truckee

 - Pack out your broken sled and know how to properly dispose of it.
 Recycle it if you can or toss it in the trash.

 Enjoy a peaceful escape to Johnson Canyon, a quiet forest with options for everyone who wants to play in the snow.
 There are gentle hills for sledding, flat areas for making a snowman, and lots of tall pines to take cover behind during an epic snowball fight.

 Kids can enjoy all of the snowplay activities here, like sledding, tubing, snowman building, snowball fighting, and more.
 There’s a fun sledding hill with monitored tubing lanes, and best of all, you don’t have to pack a thing - sleds and inner tubes are included in the price of admission.
 This is a great place to bring small children, with gentle hills that are just steep enough for little ones to feel an exhilarating thrill.

-The best way to enjoy the Donner Summit SNO-PARK is to arrive early and display your parking pass on your dash.
+Know Before You Go: Land adjoining the SNO-PARK is private property.
+NO Recreational use is allowed on the private property.
 It's a good idea to have a backup plan, just in case parking is full.
-When that happens, check out the other great snowplay areas on this list!
+When that happens, check out the other great snowplay areas on this list.